kristinemlarson/gnssrefl/docs/_build/html/_sources/use_cases/use_mchl.md.txt

 <code>rinex2snr mchl00aus 2017 1 -doy_end 365 -year_end 2018 -archive cddis </code>

-If you have any difficult downloading these RINEX 3 files, UNAVCO has kindly downloaded and converted a few years of files into RINEX 2.11 that includes L2C data.
-There the command would be:
+If you have any difficult downloading these RINEX 3 files, UNAVCO has kindly downloaded and converted 2017 RINEX 2.11 files that include L2C data.
+For that year - and only that year - the command would be:

-<code>rinex2snr mchl 2017 1 -doy_end 365 -year_end 2018 -archive special</code>
+<code>rinex2snr mchl 2017 1 -doy_end 365 -archive special</code>

 Use the <code>quickLook</code> with the l2c frequency to give a look to the data quality.
 Then set up your parameters with <code>make_json_input</code>